dusanjevticRN/UML-Diagram-Maker/README.md

 In the ClassyCrafT application, users can create classes, interfaces, and enums, and establish connections between them.
 The workspace allows for easy manipulation of these elements; users can move them around the screen, add fields and methods, and adjust the zoom level for detailed or broad views.
 The application supports duplicating elements and offers undo and redo functionality to manage changes efficiently.
 Additionally, a "Code" button on the far right of the JMenuBar enables users to convert the UML diagram into code.
 Users can also save and load projects to maintain their work and continue editing as needed.

-This entire project consists of approximately 10,000 to 12,000 lines of code, maybe slightly more, but no less.

 This was done in collaboration with my great colleague and friend.

 ![image](https://github.com/user-attachments/assets/7b647ee3-2304-449f-bfb8-06a853bab856)